 Saltbox earned a solid score for its overall usability.
 We awarded points for the company’s exceptional operational transparency and lack of minimum order requirements as well as its fulfillment software (which uses the powerful ShipHero WMS).

-It earned points for scalability, although companies that serve small businesses and enterprise-level clientele (like Rakuten and ShipBob) scored higher.
+It earned points for scalability, although companies that serve small businesses and enterprise-level clientele, such as Rakuten and ShipBob, scored higher.
 The company was also docked for having business-only customer service hours, although it should be noted that its customer support capabilities are highly accessible in other ways.